 Fact #3: CBD is Legal in Many Countries

 A lot of confusion surrounds the legality of CBD supplements.
-However, it is important to note that legal restrictions are fading but not totally gone.
+However, it is essential to note that legal restrictions are fading but not gone.

 And while the law surrounding CBD supplements varies from state to state, a lot of places allow the sale of CBD supplements, provided they contain the required amounts of THC.